 Including Great Gable, Pillar, Kirk Fell, Steeple, the High Stile ridge, Haystacks and the Loweswater fells

 Including the Torver and Grisedale Fells and many of Wainwright's outlying fells

 The listing of the Lake District fells is based on the Fell and Rock Climbing Club's (FRCC) 'The Lakeland Fells' published in 1996 (244 fells), A Wainwright's (AW) seven 'Pictorial Guides to the Lakeland Fells' published between 1955 and 1966 (214 fells) and Wainwright's book eight 'The Outlying Fells of Lakeland' published in 1974 (104 fells).
 However additional fells have been added, expanding the list.

-I have divided the Lakes into nine sections as shown by the map.
+I have divided the Lakes into nine sections.
 Each fell has its 'own' page which includes some basic statistics and photos.
 Each of my walks also links back to the fells climbed.